jiaxingLiu/Software/README.md

-# Software
+# SoftWare

-Ubuntu init tools
+Some ubuntu software and tools